anurajmohan/starter-hugo-academic/content/event/GPT/index.md

 ---
-title: Coordinator and Resource Person for 'GPT Workshop' jointly organized by CSED, NSSCE and ISTE
+title: Coordinator and Resource Person for 'Workshop on Demystifying GPT' jointly organized by CSED, NSSCE and ISTE

 event: https://www.anurajmohan.in/GPTWorkshop.pdf